CyberSys/fifengine-demos/README.md

 ### CEGUI Demo

 The CEGUI demo shows, how to work with CrazyEddie's GUI.
+The demo requires [PyCEGUI](http://cegui.org.uk/wiki/PyCEGUI).

 ### PyChan Demo